 WHAT CLOSING MEANS TO THE MUSEUM

-Your continued support will make the difference.
-We are so excited to prepare for reopening with getting our Spring Fundraiser launched, our new exhibits on display, and starting up our popular walking tours like the Ghost Walk and the new Naval History Tour.
 Regardless of how difficult 2020 has become, we remain optimistic that we will continue to grow and develop this amazing historic icon’s mission and place in the community.
+We have already established new virtual tours and are working at expanding our online educational programming as well as growing our important work with our Oral History Project.
 Let’s work together to ensure the museum will be opening as soon as we can.